-Ras el Hanout is a popular spice blend used across North Africa and in many authentic Moroccan recipes to add flavor to a variety of different dishes.
+Ras el Hanout is a popular spice blend used across North Africa and in many authentic Moroccan recipes.

-You will notice variations in this spice, as every family, restaurant and spice merchant has their own blend.
-The best part about making it from scratch is that you get to control the prominent flavors.
+You will notice variations in this spice mix depending on the source, as every family, restaurant and spice merchant has their own blend.
+The best part about making it from scratch is that you get to control the prominent flavors according to your personal taste.

-It's a great blend to have on hand to use in tagines (like this vegetable tagine with ras el hanout), on lamb chops, steak, chicken, or even on a plate of roasted vegetables (like this roasted pepper salad with ras el hanout).
+It’s a great mix to have on hand to use in tagines (like this vegetable tagine or beef tagine), on lamb chops, steak, chicken, roasted vegetables, or in tomato-based dishes (like this shakshuka or these stewed chickpeas).

-It makes a wonderful addition to your spice cabinet and will make cooking with Moroccan inspiration a breeze.
+It makes a wonderful addition to your spice cabinet and will make cooking with Moroccan inspiration feel like a breeze.

 Ingredients

-Many of the spices I use for my Ras el Hanout recipe were already in my spice cabinet, making this a super easy recipe to make in a matter of minutes.
+Many of the spices I use for my family’s recipe were already in my spice cabinet, making this a super easy recipe that comes together in a matter of minutes.

 - cinnamon